leonlinsx/minimal-mistakes/_posts/2020-10-07-2020-substack-review.md

 - Access to tools to monitor readership base, such as open rates, click rates, growth over time
 - More professional, better looking, and fancy formatted emails

+Substack's changed the sign up flow since I joined, so here's a brief walkthrough of the flow and writing process:

+You need an email account to create a substack account, and you need to create a substack account in order to explore the features i.e. there's no guest preview mode.

+After you've set up a profile pic, name, and bio, the next step is to choose your publication details.
+After that, you can import a mailing list csv, if you already have a readership base from elsewhere.

+You're now done with the basic account setup and can start posting.
+Substack automatically creates a first welcome post for you, so that the landing page for your newsletter doesn't look completely empty.

+Posting is simple as well.
+You go to your dashboard, click on create a new post, and that directs you to the Substack editor.
+The editor is largely a ["What you see is what you get"](https://en.wikipedia.org/wiki/WYSIWYG "wiki") editor, with standard formatting options.
+I'll comment more in section 3.

+Once you're done writing, you can publish it out to your email list.
+There's some options you can choose, such as scheduling the post, changing the preview, or restricting it to paid subscribers.

 ## 2.

 compare to ghost

 ## 3.